Aruna Asaf Ali: Early life

 Aruna Asaf Ali was born on 16 July 1909 in Kalka, Punjab, British India (now in Haryana, India) into a Bengali Brahmin family.
-Her father Upendranath Ganguly hailed from Barisal district of Eastern Bengal (now Bangladesh) but settled in the United Province.
+Her father Upendranath Ganguly hailed from Barisal District of Eastern Bengal (now Bangladesh) but settled in the United Province.
 He was a restaurant owner.
 Her mother Ambalika Devi was the daughter of Trailokyanath Sanyal, a renowned Brahmo leader who wrote many Brahmo hymns.
 Upendranath Ganguly's younger brother Dhirendranath Ganguly (DG) was one of the earliest film directors.
 Another brother, Nagendranath, was a university professor who married Nobel Prize winner Rabindranath Tagore's only surviving daughter Mira Devi.
 Aruna's sister Purnima Banerjee was a member of the Constituent Assembly of India.

 Aruna was educated at Sacred Heart Convent in Lahore and then at All Saints' College in Nainital.
 After her graduation, she worked as a teacher at the Gokhale Memorial School in Calcutta.
-She met Asaf Ali, a leader in the Congress party, in Allahabad.
+She met Asaf Ali, a leader in the Indian National Congress, in Allahabad.
 They got married in 1928, despite parental opposition on grounds of religion and age (he was a Muslim and her senior by more than 20 years).

-Role of Aruna Asaf Ali in the Freedom Struggle
+Life and career

-Early association with Indian independence movement
+Contribution to the Indian independence movement

-Aruna Asaf Ali had a major role in Indian Independence Movement.
+Aruna Asaf Ali had a major role in the Indian independence Movement.
 She became a member of Indian National Congress after marrying Asaf Ali and participated in public processions during the Salt Satyagraha.
-She was arrested at the age of 21 on the charge that she was a vagrant and hence not released in 1931 under the Gandhi–Irwin Pact which stipulated release of all political prisoners.
-Other women co-prisoners refused to leave the premises unless she was also released and gave in only after Mahatma Gandhi intervened.
+She was arrested at the age of 21 on the charge that she was a vagrant and hence not released in 1931 under the Gandhi–Irwin Pact which stipulated the release of all political prisoners.
+Other women co-prisoners refused to leave the premises unless she was released and gave in only after Mahatma Gandhi intervened.
 A public agitation secured her release.

 In 1932, she was held prisoner at the Tihar Jail where she protested the indifferent treatment of political prisoners by launching a hunger strike.
-Her efforts resulted in an improvement of conditions in the Tihar Jaill but she was moved to Ambala and was subjected to solitary confinement.
-She was politically not very active after her release, but at the ending of 1942, she took part in the underground movement.
+Her efforts improved conditions in the Tihar Jail but she was moved to Ambala and subjected to solitary confinement.
+She was politically not very active after her release, but at the end of 1942, she took part in the underground movement.